NightlyCommit/broaderify/README.md

 ### Configuration options:

-* loader: An array of loaders that will be tested against each module passed to broaderify.
+* loaders: An array of loaders that will be tested against each module passed to broaderify.
 Each loader must be an object with at least the following properties:
-    * filter: For now, a [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) instance that will be tested against the path of the module to determine if it should be transformed.
+    * filter: A [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) instance that will be tested against the path of the module to determine if it should be transformed.
     * worker: A function that will be called for each module that needs transformation, with the following arguments:
         * module: The path of the module.
         * content: The content of the module - i.e. the source.